 I like sitting under the umbrellas watching the world go by while sipping a Negra Modelo.
 This place reminds me of a beach-side taqueria in Los Angeles where I spent many happy hours in my youth.
-On my first visit I asked a friend, “What does this place remind you of?”
-We both laughed as he said, “Hermosa Beach”.
+On my first visit, I asked a friend, “What does this place remind you of?”
+We both laughed as he said, “Hermosa Beach California”.

-- Carnitas with Carlton Farms pork, salsa verde, onions, cliantro and queso fresco from Ochoa Cheese $2.75
+- Carnitas with Carlton Farms pork, salsa verde, onions, cilantro and queso fresco from Ochoa Cheese $3.25.

-Other items include ceviche $8.50+, quesadilla $4.00, ¿Por Qué salad – $9, with fish $11, and one of my favorites, Bryan’s bowl of meat or vegetables in a bowl with beans, rice, guacomole, salsas, queso fresco, crema and cilantro.
+Other items include a quesadilla $7.00, ¿Por Qué salad – $9.50, with fish $14, and one of my favorites, Bryan’s bowl of meat or vegetables in a bowl with beans, rice, guacamole, salsas, queso fresco, crema and cilantro $9.50.
 Over the last few years the menu has expanded to include tamales of the day and flautas, but I haven’t tried them.
 Specials also rotate through the menu – most recently Barbacoa beef brisket tacos, pork sausage and asparagus tacos, and sopa de rez beef stew.
 Some of the brunch choices are chorizo and eggs, grilled strip steak with peppers and eggs, and pork belly and potato tacos.
-A bloody Mary will wash it all down for $7.
+A margarita will wash it all down for $7.

 It is obvious they care about the food.
 Like many of the better Portland restaurants, Unlike many places, tortillas are made fresh by hand and are just the right thickness, though they can be a bit gummy at times.
 An email from the owner said they are addressing the issue.